About Dr. Gustin

 - An accepted method of medical services was used for treatment, but executed in a substandard fashion.

+The patient would not need a lawyer to propel his or her case forward; however, if desired, a lawyer could help the patient ensure that due process was followed.
 The total pool of funds available for making payments would be less than the aggregate amount of funds doctors paid in professional liability premiums before enactment of the law.
 In other words, the system would not pay out more in the future than is currently being paid in by physicians.
 This term would keep costs stable for doctors—by statute—regardless of the number of claims.

 The Patients' Compensation System would be a state-based entity and, similar to other state based entities—such as the Florida or Virginia Birth-Related Neurological Injury Compensation programs—payments would not be reportable to the National Practitioner Data Bank (NPDB).